murtaza-wani/fit-DNN-convolutional-repo/README.md

 1. Compile the program using the provided makefile, i.e. open a terminal and type "make".
 (Depending on the configuration of your system, the makefile may need to be modified.)
 An executable "prog" will be created.
 1. Run the program with the desired parameters with the command "./prog -task MNIST -eta0 0.01 -eta1 10000 -input_noise -sigma 0.1 -theta 0.5 -filename results_MNIST.txt".

-The program will simulate the delay system and train the parameters for 100 epochs for each of the 6 cross-validation steps.
+The program will simulate the delay system and train the parameters for 10 epochs of all the training batches.
 The results will be stored in the text file "results_MNIST.txt".